Russian National Card Payment System

 The National Payment Card System (NSPK) is an operational and payment clearing house for processing bank card transactions within Russia and the operator of the Mir card payment system.
-It is the operational and payment clearing house of the Fast Payment System (FPS) and wholly owned by the Central Bank of Russia (CBR).
+It is the operational and payment clearing house of the Faster Payment System (FPS) and wholly owned by the Central Bank of Russia (CBR).

 On February 23, 2024, the United States Department of the Treasury imposed temporary sanctions against the NSPK.
-This has no consequences on the territory of Russia, but may limit the use of Mir cards in few other countries.
+This has no consequences on the territory of Russia, but may limit the use of Mir cards in a few other countries.

 History

 In March 2014, after the U.S. imposed sanctions against Russia in connection with the annexation of Crimea, the international payment systems Visa and MasterCard for the second time in history stopped servicing cards of several Russian banks in retail outlets and ATMs of the international network.
 The preparation of amendments to the Federal Law "On the National Payment System" was initiated in order to infrastructurally and informationally enclose the process of money transfers within Russia.

 On July 23, 2014, the joint-stock company National Payment Card System (NSPK JSC) was established with two tasks: